Muaz-k2001/Hangman_Test/README.md

 Milestone 4:
 Completed the project by adding win and lose conditions in the ask_letter() method which completes the game.

-'\n'(BONUS) Added the hangman drawings for each stage of life loss.
+(BONUS) Added the hangman drawings for each stage of life loss.